mamadyonline/mlops-project/README.md

 ### Testing the ML pipeline orchestration

+Note that all of this was done with AWS setup.
+So you will need to have pre-configured the three main services (AWS rds, ec2, s3) and set the environment variables `AWS_PROFILE` and `MY_AWS_EC2_SERVER`.

 You can install apache airflow by doing the following command:

 ```bash
 uv pip install "apache-airflow[celery]==3.0.2" --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-3.0.2/constraints-3.9.txt"
 ```
-Afterwards, you will need to specify the dags directory (absolute).
+Afterwards, you will need to specify the dags directory (absolute path).
 For example you can do:

 ```bash
 export AIRFLOW_HOME=~/Desktop/mlops-project/airflow